juba/robservable/README.md

 ## Limitations

-- Only published notebooks can be used (but you may fork and publish any notebook in Observable)
 - Only named cells can be displayed by name, but you can reference unnamed cells by index (1-based), or you can fork the notebook and name the cell in Observable